 They each have a yearly fee, though one or two nights' stay will pay for itself compared to regular campground fees.

 - Harvest Hosts- Usually only one night.
-You are expected to patronize the business, but many are breweries, wineries, or distilleries, so, FUN!
+You must patronize the business, but many are breweries, wineries, or distilleries, so, FUN!

 - Boondockers Welcome- Park at other people's private properties.
 Limits are usually one night to 5 nights.
-Sometimes hookups are available.
+Sometimes hookups are available for a fee.

 There are many different options for the RV traveler to stay for the night.

 Walmart RV parking is just one of many.

 But Wally Docking is free and easy with no reservations required, which is why it's my favorite quick-stop option when traveling long distances.

 Walmarts that allow overnight stays are still around, but they may be on the decline due to some user abuses.